Rethinking Student Rep: The First Higher Education Student Citizen's Panel

 How should students have a voice at Western Sydney University?

-Students have met four times over the first half of 2022 to learn, deliberate and find common ground around innovative approaches to student representation at the University.
+Students met four times in the first half of 2022 to learn, deliberate and find common ground around innovative approaches to student representation at the University.
+The product of this was a report listing 14 recommendations from the panel, which was presented to and accepted by the Vice-Chancellor in 2022.

 Further information about citizens’ assemblies and their ability to facilitate a representative mix of everyday people finding common ground solutions to difficult problems can be found at new Democracy’s website (opens in a new window) and for new Democracy's article on the project can be found here (opens in a new window).